woocommerce/woocommerce-product-dependencies/readme.txt

 == Upgrade Notice ==

-= 1.2.0 =
+= 1.2.1 =
-Added category-based dependencies and custom notices.
+Fixed an issue with category-based "Purchase"-type dependencies and variations.